falconandrea/simple-nodejs-tests/list-films/README.md

 - Moongose/MongoDB for save a list of films (title and year)
 - Express for routing
 - EJS templating and TailwindCSS for create the table list for show all films in DB, and a simple popup with a form for add new films
-- Using Prettier and Eslint.
+- Using Prettier and Eslint
+- Test code with Jest.

 ## For start in local